 Fistful of Frags

 This rootin’, tootin’, lots-of-shootin’ mod for Half-Life 2 is now a free standalone multiplayer game on Steam.
-It’s fast and frantic western deathmatch and team deathmatch, and features tons of guns, from Derringers to sawed-off shotties, and even bows and arrows.
+It’s a fast and frantic western deathmatch and team deathmatch, and features tons of guns, from Derringers to sawed-off shotties, and even bows and arrows.
 Your old timey guns take a while to reload, though, so don’t forget the old standby and kick a few cowboys to death (or chuck one of your empty guns at them).
 Nicely, you can choose which hand to hold your gun in, and dual wield any two guns you want.
 There’s even an offline mode for practice with bots.
 Read more about it here.

 Westerado: Double Barreled

 Don’t let the cute pixel graphics fool you: Westerado is a sprawling open world Western with plenty of gunslinging, exploration, side-missions, and a grim tale of revenge at its core.
 As you attempt to track down the man who murdered your family, you piece together a portrait of him though conversations and interrogations.
-The best parts of Westerado: at any point you can pull out your gun and accuse someone of being the murderer, you’re free to shoot absolutely anyone at any time (though there will be consequences), and when you start a new game, the man you’re hunting is randomized, meaning it’s a different experience every time you play.
+I'll sum up the best parts of Westerado: at any point you can pull out your gun and accuse someone of being the murderer, you’re free to shoot absolutely anyone at any time (though there will be consequences), and when you start a new game, the man you’re hunting is randomized, meaning it’s a different experience every time you play.

-Its turn-based tactics are flawed, as Tyler detailed in his review, but for frontier storytelling and atmosphere, Hard West is a good pick.
+Its turn-based tactics are flawed, as Tyler detailed in his review, but for frontier storytelling and atmosphere Hard West is a good pick.
 Witcher 3 composer Marcin Przybyłowicz’s soundtrack along with a gravely narrator spin a fun but by-the-book acid western, in which demonic forces haunt a cast of downtrodden settlers across several storylines.
 Plus, you can ricochet bullets off of metal, which is one of the main things people did in the old west, we think.
 It’s at least a skill that’s highly underrepresented in western games.

 A Fistful of Doom (Doom II mod)